pchain-org/pchain-guide/pchaindoc/source/pchainclient/nonarchive.rst

 Data Reduction
 =================

-1. Ensure your pchain version is later than v1.2.0
+1.Ensure you have updated pchain to at least v1.2.0
 ::
 	cd ~/pchain/
 	./bin/pchain version